IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 ### Create a task backlog
 1. In the upper-right corner,  click **TRACK & PLAN**.

-2. If you need to turn on Track and Plan for this project, click the **Settings** icon in the upper-right corner.
+2. If you need to enable the Track & Plan feature for this project, click the **Settings** icon in the upper-right corner.

 3. Click **OPTIONS**.
 Select the **Enable Track & Plan** check box and then click **SAVE**.

 4. Click **TRACK & PLAN** again.
 In the left navigation bar, click **SPRINT PLANNING**.

 5. In the backlog lane, add a few work items.
-In the **Type a a work item summary**  field, tyoe a summary, and then press Enter.
+In the **Type a a work item summary**  field, type a summary, and then press Enter.
 Click **CREATE**.
 Create three work items to get the team started:

    * Update the title of the page